j3soon/whisper-to-input/README.md

 this should show:

 ```
-{"text":"A cramp is no small danger on a swim. "}
+"A cramp is no small danger on a swim. "
 ```

 The following Python package is used in the official guide, but isn't required.
 We still include these instructions here for reference: